Pulled Pork Sandwiches with Mustard Sauce and Pineapple Coleslaw

 - Lay the buns on individual plates.
 Top the bottom bun with about 1 cup of mustard sauce drenched pulled pork.
 Pile on a generous amount of pineapple coleslaw.
 Top with the top bun and serve.

 - The recipe for Slow Cooker Pork Carnitas makes quite a lot, on purpose.
 I love to use carnitas in all sorts of dishes, and therefore love having leftovers.
 Carnitas make divine tacos, are delicious in Spanish Potato Soup, and elevate Baked Potatoes to a gourmet treat.
-They are perfect additions to your take-out freezer.
 If you’re making this as a part of Spring Meal Plan #4, you already made Carnitas earlier in the week for Taco Salad and should have plenty of leftovers in your refrigerator just for these sandwiches.
-If you’re not making these sandwiches as a part of a meal plan and don’t want a bunch of leftovers, just cut the recipe in half.
+If you’re not making these sandwiches as a part of a meal plan and don’t want a bunch of leftovers (but why wouldn’t you????), just cut the recipe in half.